Improving our School in the Clouds

 Meet the Mission

-All work meets the Hawk Mountain mission: to conserve birds of prey worldwide by providing leadership in raptor conservation science and education, and by maintaining Hawk Mountain Sanctuary as a model observation, research and education facility.
-The completed Education Building project is key to helping the Sanctuary emerge as a global leader in raptor education.
+All work meets the Hawk Mountain mission: to conserve birds of prey worldwide by providing leadership in raptor conservation science and education, and by maintaining Hawk Mountain Sanctuary as a model observation, research, and education facility.
+The completed Education Building is key to helping the Sanctuary emerge as a global leader in raptor education.
 AND the building now provides a new opportunity for revenue through rental for corporate and other small group rental.

 Improve the Visitor Experience

 Hawk Mountain is committed to serving its members, visitors and supporters and all plans are designed to improve their experience at the Sanctuary.
-Phase I, the Education Building improves the experience for visiting groups, educators and anyone touched by our education programs.
-It also now offers a facility available for small meeting rental, and so has a future sustainability component.
-The remaining three upgrades will improve facilities for the public.
+The Education Building improves the experience for visiting groups, educators, and anyone touched by our education programs.
+It also now serves as our headquarters for raptor education as well as a facility available for small meeting rental, and so has a future sustainability component.